Rushil695/quasar-multichannel-scroller/README.md

 - `--eeg-include` / `--ecg-include`: Comma-separated allow-lists to focus on specific channels.

 ### Pan and Zoom
+Double Tap to Zoom Out
 ![Pan and Zoom (Double Click to Zoom Out)](assets/PanandZoom.gif)

 ### Select and change Channels
+Double Tap on the Channel to Isolate the selected channel Double Tap again to go back to previous state
 ![Select and Change Channels)](assets/channels.gif)

 ### Adjust range sliders